List of stock exchanges in the Commonwealth of Nations

 This is a list of active stock exchanges in the Commonwealth of Nations (Full Members).
 The Commonwealth of Nations features member-states located on all major continents and represents almost one-third of the Earth's population.
 Some states have signed agreements establishing multi-state regional stock exchanges while other larger states may hold more than one, or even specialised stock exchanges.
-Among the list include the conceptualized Commonwealth free trade area, and nations which make up the proposed CANZUK-bloc.
+Among the list include the conceptualized Commonwealth free trade area, and nations which make up the proposed CANZUK alliance.